offmywave011/masterconcrete/Ready-To-Use-UI.md

 The **Ready-To-Use UI** (RTU UI) is a set of easy to integrate and customize high-level UI components (Activities) for the most common tasks in Scanbot SDK:
-- Document Scanner UI
+- Document Scanner
-- Cropping UI
+- Cropping
-- MRZ Scanner UI
+- MRZ Scanner
-- Barcode and QR-Code Scanner UI
+- Barcode and QR-Code Scanner

 ## Dependencies